EarthScope/rover/docs/bugs.md

 the local store) are per-day.

-This is not a problem for normal use (because files are downloaded in day-sized chunks), but is restrictive when ingesting local files.
+This is not a problem for normal use (because files are downloaded in day-sized chunks), but is restrictive when ingesting local files (see duplicate data above).